Yui1003/GemAI/README.md

 This application can be deployed on Render.com or other similar platforms.
 Follow these steps for Render deployment:

+### Render.com Deployment (Recommended)

 1. Push your code to GitHub
 2. Create a new Web Service on Render
 3. Connect your GitHub repository
-4. Add the environment variable `OPENROUTER_API_KEY`
+4. Add the environment variable `OPENROUTER_API_KEY` with your OpenRouter API key
-5. Set the build command to `npm install && npm run build`
-6. Set the start command to `npm run start`
+5. Use the following configuration:
+   - Build Command: `./render-build.sh`
+   - Start Command: `npm start`
+   - Root Directory: `./`
+6. Click "Create Web Service"

+### Troubleshooting Deployment

+If you encounter issues with missing CSS on your deployed site:
+1. Make sure the `OPENROUTER_API_KEY` is properly set
+2. Check Render logs for any build errors
+3. Verify that assets are being generated properly during the build process
+4. Try redeploying with "Clear build cache & deploy" option

 ## License